brokenrockstudios/GameplayMessageRouter/README.md

 Any portions of the code that are not covered by Epic's EULA are licensed under the MIT License, as specified in the LICENSE file.

-# Notable changes from original
+# 🔄Notable changes from original
-Note: Not a fully exhaustive list.
+(Not an exhaustive list)

 * Added GameplayMessageProcessor